LiZongyue/Classic-Model-Repoduce/Machine_Learning/README.md

 ----

+Common used:
+`from __future__ import print_function` : To bring the print function from Pyhton3 to Python2.6+. `__future__` statements need to be near the top of the file because they change fundamental things about the language, and so the compiler needs to know about them from the beginning.

 1. Random Forest [Notebook](https://github.com/LiZongyue/Classic-Model-Reproduce/blob/master/Machine_Learning/RandomForrest.ipynb) || DataSet : [MNIST](https://en.wikipedia.org/wiki/MNIST_database)
 > #### Some used TF methods:
 > ##### 1. params = tf.contrib.tensor_forest.python.tensor_forest.ForestHParams [SourceCode](https://github.com/tensorflow/tensorflow/tree/r1.14/tensorflow/contrib/tensor_forest)